C++ and C for Python¶

 When the source tree is put in a sub-directory in your project, as mentioned in

-you can use cmake add_subdirectory
+the document. you can use cmake

-to include the pybind11:
+to include the pybind11 package:

-cmake_minimum_required(VERSION 2.8.12)
+cmake_minimum_required(VERSION 3.9)

 project(example)